 Protect Your Smile

 Your teeth are extraordinarily resilient, but they are not indestructible.
 Damage to your teeth doesn’t require being a blow to the face but can occur with something as simple as biting down on a seed you weren’t expecting to be there.
-You can even chip and took due to tooth decay.
+You can even chip a tooth due to decay.